 Secure server connections only.
 No FTP.
 No exceptions.

 Some hosts still allow regular, insecure FTP connections, but in these cases, there’s usually little you can do about it.
 If this applies to you, you may want to contact your provider to see what kind of security measures they have in place to keep you safe.
-FTP compromises are rare, but there’s really no place for it in 2022.
+FTP compromises are rare, but there’s really no place for it on the modern web.
 SFTP does exactly the same thing, but it does it securely.

 GridPane isolates websites by assigning them different system users on their creation.
 This is extremely important, as without this if one website were to get hacked/infected with malware, it could infect all other websites on that same system user – it’s one of the [many] major drawbacks of many, many shared hosting providers (and also multisites).